mwen00/image-resizer/README.md

 ###### Video Demo:

 ## Description
-This resize Flask application allows a user to create a new account and upload image files.
+This Flask application allows a user to create a new account and upload image files.
 The user can then pick from a gallery and choose to resize these images into the following widths: [100, 300, 500, 750, 1000, 1500, 2500].

 ## Getting Started